GLOBAL MARKETS-Shares rise on optimism over potential end to US government shutdown | Headlines

 GLOBAL MARKETS-Shares rise on optimism over potential end to US government shutdown

+Data on Friday also showed that U.S. consumer sentiment slumped to near a 3-1/2-year low in early November as households worried about the economic fallout.
+"While a deal would be market-friendly by restoring confidence and liquidity, it doesn't undo the growth dent from what's now the longest shutdown in U.S. history," said Chanana.

-Global shares got a lift in Asia on Monday on optimism that an end to the historic U.S. government shutdown could be in sight, while the dollar was nursing losses from last week.
-The U.S. Senate on Sunday moved toward a vote on reopening the federal government, a day after Senate Majority Leader John Thune said bipartisan talks in the chamber to end the shutdown have taken a positive turn.
+Global shares rose on Monday on optimism that an end to the historic U.S. government shutdown could be in sight, while the dollar was nursing losses from last week.
+The U.S. Senate on Sunday moved towards a vote on reopening the federal government, a day after Senate Majority Leader John Thune said bipartisan talks in the chamber to end the shutdown have taken a positive turn.

-Global shares got a lift in Asia on Monday on optimism that an end to the historic U.S. government shutdown could be in sight, while the dollar was nursing losses from last week.

-The U.S. Senate on Sunday moved toward a vote on reopening the federal government, a day after Senate Majority Leader John Thune said bipartisan talks in the chamber to end the shutdown have taken a positive turn.
-The developments helped push Nasdaq futures up 0.8% while S&P 500 futures rose 0.5% in early trade.
+The developments helped push Nasdaq futures up 1.1% while S&P 500 futures rose 0.65%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.9% and Japan's Nikkei advanced 1%.

+"Markets may see short-term relief, but headline-driven volatility is likely to continue until there's a clear resolution," said Charu Chanana, chief investment strategist at Saxo.
+If the Senate eventually passes the bill, the package must still be approved by the House of Representatives and sent to President Donald Trump for his signature, a process that could take several days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)